Franz365/Project_2/README.md

 We created a new table with the relevant columns, see [schema](https://github.com/Franz365/Project_2/blob/main/data/schema.sql).

 Lastly we imported the [cleaned data](https://github.com/Franz365/Project_2/blob/main/data/breweries_clean.csv) into the remote database.

+## Flask setup

+We used Python and Flask to setup our application ([app.py](https://github.com/Franz365/Project_2/blob/main/PythonApp/app.py)).
+The main route will render our dashboard.
+The "/test" route will display the json data.